Store Hours

 Protect Your Garden With Mulch

-Finish off your garden with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
+Finish your planting by following it with compost and mulch.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more fruit and flowers.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Taylor West Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Taylor West Garden Center, online, or on our mobile app.
 Let's get growing together.

 21100 Penn St